Schools

 Sampling plan process:

-After we have received your district spreadsheet and any existing data, or you have enrolled as an individual school, you will receive an email from waterforkids.state.co.us containing a link to an online sampling plan tool specifically for schools.
+After we have received your district spreadsheet, or you have enrolled as an individual school, you will receive an email from waterforkids.state.co.us containing a link to an online sampling plan tool specifically for schools.
 This viewable and downloadable sampling plan guidance document for schools will help you get started.
 If you need assistance accessing this document, please call 719-733-7468.

 DW Drinking water fountain